Meaning and name origin

 Emma has 27 variant forms: Em, Ema, Emalinda, Emelina, Emeline, Emelyne, Emmalee, Emmaline, Emmalyn, Emmalynn, Emmalynne, Emme, Emmeleia, Emmeline, Emmelyn, Emmelyne, Emmet, Emmett, Emmette, Emmi, Emmie, Emmot, Emmott, Emmy, Emmye, Emmylou and Ima.

-Displayed below is the baby names popularity of Emma name for girls (2012 statistics).
-Compare Emma with its variant forms and related girl baby names.
+Displayed below is the baby name popularity of the name Emma for girls (2014 statistics).